YanaiEliyahu/AdasOptimizer/README.md

 ![ADAS vs ADAM](/adam_vs_adas_cifar100_mobilenetv2-2.png)

-Same as training performance, but the graph means performance on the test set and cifar-100 with MobileNetV2 with dropout 0.15 on the top layer.
+Same as training performance, but the graph means performance on the test set and cifar-100 with vanilla MobileNetV2 with dropout 0.15 on the top layer.
 The average accuracy of the last 50 epochs here is 26.4% and 37.4% for Adam and Adas respectively, and variances are 0.00082 and 8.88E-6.
-What can be concluded from here:
+Conclusions:
-  1. At epoch 10 Adas was already over 27% so it can be said that Adas is ~9x times faster than Adam in this case
+1. In the epoch 10th, Adas was already over 27% so it can be said that Adas is ~9x times faster than Adam in this case.
-  2. generalized 15% better (`(37.4-26.4)/(100-26.4) = 15`).
+2. generalized 15% better. `(37.4%-26.4%)/(100%-26.4%) = 14.9%`
 3. 90x times more stable. (looking at the variances)

 ## Theory